lttodo/pihole-docker-isolated/README.md

 # pihole-docker-isolated
-Setup script to install pihole to a docker container, running on its own ip.
+Setup script to install pihole to a docker container, running on its own IP.

 I use this to create and run a pihole on my NAS.